 Is one credit card enough?
 Not according to the average American.
-A Gallup survey found that U.S. consumers carry between 2 to 3 credit cards, and if you exclude Americans who don’t use credit (29%) that average increases to 3 to 4 cards.
+A 2014 Gallup survey found that U.S. consumers carry between two to three credit cards, and if you exclude Americans who don’t use credit (29%) that average increases to three to four cards.

 Expanding your credit experience is a common and smart move under the right circumstances.
 Keep these criteria in mind as you begin your search for the best second credit card.